 As a parent, you want the best for your child and one of the greatest gifts you can give them is a beautiful, healthy smile that will be with them for a lifetime!
 At My Smile Orthodontics we’ve seen the impact that a great smile and early intervention can have on a child’s well-being and self-confidence.
-We believe that the foundation to a healthy lifelong smile begins with early monitoring of facial growth and dental development.
-At My Smile Orthodontics we welcome our patients starting at around age 6 or 7 so we can begin assisting in aligning their teeth properly for braces or other orthodontic work.

-The benefits of orthodontic treatment often go beyond the obvious physical changes of an improved bite and straighter teeth; it’s also a great way to improve a person’s overall self-image.
+The benefits of orthodontic treatment always go beyond the obvious physical changes of an improved bite and straighter teeth; it’s also a great way to improve a person’s overall self-image.
 While having beautiful straight teeth is important, even more important is the need to alleviate any potential health problems associated with the teeth or jaw.
-Crooked teeth or jaw problems may contribute to improper cleaning of teeth, leading to tooth decay and, possibly, gum disease or total tooth loss.
+Crooked teeth or jaw problems may contribute to compromised cleaning of teeth, leading to tooth decay and, possibly, gum disease or total tooth loss.
 Orthodontic problems that go untreated can lead to chewing and digestion difficulties, speech impairments, and abnormal wear of tooth surfaces.
 Over time, excessive strain on gum tissue and the bone that supports the teeth can affect the jaw joints leading to problems such as headaches or face and neck pain.

 Early treatment is a start up for correction of significant problems and prevent more severe and damaging problems to occur, in other words, simplify future treatment.
 Not until full eruption of permanent teeth, correction of final alignment is feasible, but a short-term comprehensive phase of treatment (Phase II – full braces), after full eruption, usually completes the treatment.
 However, in some circumstances, further orthodontic treatment may not be indicated.